dcolcott/amplify-photo-gallery-workshop/workshop-content/content/40_graphql/10_setting_up_appsync.md

 ?
 Choose an authorization type for the API
 Amazon Cognito User Pool

 ?
+Do you want to configure advanced settings for the GraphQL API No, I am done.

+?
 Do you have an annotated GraphQL schema?
 No